patricklouisw/TDD-Nodejs-sample/README.md

 For this project, we are using `express-generator` to quickly give us a starting base to a Node/Express Js application.

 - `app.test.js` contains the test that we want

+## Running the project
+1. Clone the project
+2.  `npm install`
+3.  - Run `npm start` to start backend
+    - Run `npm test` for testing with Jest